 Keeping transitioning hair moisturised can be a challenge at the start of our journey because there’s so much about taking care of it that we don’t know about.
 Even if you’ve been on this adventure for some time it can still be a challenge.
 Winter is a factor that plays an important part when considering how to moisturise our hair.
 The low temperatures, cold breezes, strong wind gusts with rain drizzle, snow and so much more can, and will, cause a major hair crisis if you don’t keep it properly moisturised.
 What kind of crisis?
 Picture dull, frizzy hair that becomes brittle and dry over time and gets easily broken.
 This is certainly not a poster for healthy hair.
 Fortunately, there are a number of things you can do to keep your natural hair moisturised.

 But before I start I just wanna let you know that I have a handy Cheat Sheet with more Winter Hair tips to help you get prepared for Winter and keep your hair protected.
-Check it out bellow!
+Check it out below!
 You can download it for free, no kidding!

 1| Deep Conditioning